 This particular model has been around for a few years, but apparently, there were some significant changes made this year.
 The skis have carbon fiber in the construction, which helps reduce the weight.
 Carbon fiber had been an option in the past, but this year it was included in the Backcountry by default.
 This allowed Praxis to include maple hardwood around the edge of the ski core.
 If you think of a tennis racket, where the torsional stiffness comes from the ‘frame’ of maple around the edge and tip/tail areas, that’s what the Backcountry looks like inside.
 For the tech nerds out there, this core design is enabled by the CNC milling machine at the Praxis factory and makes it a bit different than the typical ski.

 While weight tends to correlate to stiffness, these lightweight skis are also stiffer than any other backcountry ski I’ve owned.
 See the tennis racket analogy above.
 This is not a bad thing and was particularly useful when at the ski resorts.
 I found no chatter at higher speeds, even on firmer snow conditions.
 It had great edge control on the groomers, and the front rise plus turn radius meant that short turns and bumps, while not my preferred ski style and terrain, were doable.

 In the backcountry, these skis really excelled.
 They climbed easily, and even with the tip rise, my skin tails stayed on.
-Certainly they ski well in blower pow, but they really shine in variable (read: backcountry) snow conditions.
-I really noticed the feeling of not being as spent after a longer climb, which translated into me enjoying the descents much more.
+Certainly, they ski well in blower pow, but they really shine in variable (read: backcountry) snow conditions.
+I really noticed the feeling of not being as spent after a long climb, which translated into me enjoying the descents much more.